Welcome to MCAT101

-MCAT101 provides free MCAT tutoring and resources from tutors that have scored in the 90th percentile in the subjects they are tutoring.
+MCAT101 provides free and affordable MCAT tutoring and resources from tutors that have scored in the 90th percentile in the subjects they are tutoring.
 All the services are run by students that have taken the MCAT or are currently studying for it.
-Our low-cost prep course will run from the week of May 31st, 2021 until the week of September 27th, 2021.
 The course will include 1 hour topic sessions 3-4 times a week in General Chemistry, Organic Chemistry, Physics, Biochemistry, Biology, Psychology, Sociology, and CARS.
-Kaplan textbooks will be provided as well as homework questions.
-The courses will follow a schedule, as topics gradually build on one another. $15 a month will grant you access to all of the topic sessions for the month.
-Even if you are unable to make all the live sessions, there will be recording/slides provided on the website if you create an account.
+Course content will be provided as well as homework questions.
+The courses will follow a schedule, as topics gradually build on one another.
+Even if you are unable to make all the live sessions, there will be recording/slides provided on the Google Classroom.
 To sign up, please proceed with this payment via our PayPal (or we will contact you the week before the course begins) and click the button "Sign Up" below to access the enrollment form.

-If you have any questions that are not listed below, please email us at !
+If you have any questions that are not listed below, please email us at firstname.lastname@example.org!

 Yes!
 We will hold 2 courses annually.
-Our 2nd course will begin in November.
-Exact dates TBD.
+Our next course should take place in the summer of 2022

 Yes.
-The meeting links will be posted on our website's "Go to Class" page.
-Creating an account on our website will allow for easier communication.
 There is a forum feature in which we will announce any updates and where students can ask any questions they would like.
-We will also upload the schedule, recordings, PowerPoints, and any other resources on our website.
+We will also upload the recordings on our website.

 Approximately 1 hour, depending on the quantity and complexity of the questions.
 Expect to stay in the meeting for about 15-20 minutes extra.
 If you cannot stay for the entire session or if you cannot make the live session, you can access the recordings on our website.

-You can access the schedule on the Resources page after payment is received and you have created an account.
+You can access the schedule and Google Classrooms link on the Resources page after payment is received and you have created an account.
 The sessions will be held on weekday evenings and weekends.

 Our tutors will do a warmup, review homework assigned from previous sessions, provide a lesson highlighting key information regarding the topic, followed by a question and answer session to wrap up the lesson.